asmaloney/gactar/web/gactar-web/README.md

 ready in 416ms.
 ```

-Navigate to this localhost site and you can work on the vue frontened with live updating.
+Navigate to this localhost site and you can work on the vue frontend with live updating.

 ## Release